JubTheDM/the-world-wakes-wiki/content/Lore/4. Historical Ages, Eras, and Figures/b. Eras/Historical Eras of Circadia.md

 - The current era of Circadia.
 The Hallowed Hearth remains a dominant religion in Lucidia.
 - The Soleiran royal family continues to rule over Lucidia, and the neighbouring region of [[The Duchy of Duskmire]] is absorbed. [[Duke Boruta Soleiran]] is anointed Duke of Duskmire.
 - The Menebrae Royal Family continues to rule over Octurna.
+	- [[Princess Simetra Menebrae]] is exiled from Octurna after a failed coup.
+She and her conspirators are exiled for treason.
 - Great Spirits watch over their domains.
-- Many battles are fought and peace eventually follows.
+- Many important events take place:
+	- A war between Lucidia and the [[Goliaths]] in the North is narrowly avoided when [[Hearth King Artoris Soleiran]] aids in the giant clans' right of succession.
+This leads to a strong alliance between Lucidia and the giant clans.
+	- A secretive band of warriors known as [[Greyhound]] form.
+		- Greyhound are betrayed by their sister band called [[Darkwater]] for unknown reasons.
+Greyhound disbands.
 - Trade and commerce prosper.
-- After a high profile inciting incident, war is declared between Lucidia and Octurna.
 - In the [[Corpus Divide]] between Lucidia and Octurna, the island home of an Aasimar clan is invaded and razed to the ground by unknown assailants.
 One Aasimar survives, and flees to north to Lucidia.
-	- The decisive battle of this war known as "[[The Scorching]]" takes place in Western Lucidia as Octurnan forces invade via the Corpus Divide.
-	- The land is seared in the conflict, and [[Hearth King Artoris Soleiran]] is killed on the battlefield.
-His son, Lugh Soleiran, ascends to the throne.
-	- Following the battle, the West of Lucidia is dubbed "[[The Barrowlands]]" due to the significant loss of life.
-		- Later rumours of undead in the region lead to the development and deployment of [[Saltfire]], a binding flame that inhibits the spirit.
-A veil of Smoke covers the Barrowlands to this day.
+- Growing concerns of undead in the Barrowlands lead to the development and deployment of [[Saltfire]], a binding flame that inhibits the spirit.
+A veil of Saltfire smoke covers the Barrowlands like a veil to contain the undead threat.
-- A ceasefire is declared, much to the surprise of Lucidian citizens.
 - Rumblings of an illness begin to spread in the city of [[Prillow]].